Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Related Works

 \subsection{Urban Digital Twins}

-Digital Twin (DT), originally developed for cyber-physical integration in factories, connects real and virtual products through advanced data communication technologies \cite{lu2020communication, cheng2018cyber}.
-With the rapid advancement of digital transformation, the applications of DT technology have expanded across various domains, including smart manufacturing \cite{son2022past}, advanced medical healthcare\cite{alazab2022digital}, and intelligent urban planning \cite{xia2022study}.
-Leveraging advantages such as real-time monitoring \cite{chen2020edge}, fast simulation, \cite{lv2022digital} and troubleshooting \cite{jenkins2018deep}, DT technology applied to urban entities integrates data from multiple sensors and creates virtual models to address road anomalies \cite{wang2024applications}.
+Digital \cll{t}win, originally developed for cyber-physical integration in factories, connects real and virtual products through advanced data communication technologies \cite{lu2020communication}.
+Leveraging advantages such as real-time monitoring, fast simulation and troubleshooting, digital twin technology applied to urban entities integrates online sensor data and creates virtual models to address road anomalies \cite{wang2024applications}.
 These capabilities are exemplified by applications such as intelligent road inspection \cite{fan2022urban}.
-Extensive research has been conducted on urban entities using digital twin technology.
-For example, \cite{cao2022pavement} proposed a pavement crack segmentation approach based on 3D edge detection within digital twins. \cite{sierra2022development} developed a cognitive twin of a pavement structure using data acquired from unmanned aerial vehicles for damage detection.
-Furthermore, \cite{wang2023fine} introduced a digital twin model capable of generating virtual distress data for asphalt pavements, while \cite{bono2022path} presented a bridge management system leveraging digital twins for precise bridge inspection.
-Recent studies have also achieved large-scale reconstruction of explicit road surface meshes, recovering both geometry and texture \cite{mei2023rome, wu2024emie}.
+For example, \cite{cao2022pavement} proposed a pavement crack segmentation approach based on 3D edge detection within digital twins.
+Recent studies have also achieved large-scale reconstruction of explicit road surface meshes, recovering both geometry and texture \cite{mei2024rome, wu2024emie}.
 However, most research treats digital twins of road defects and surfaces as individual reconstruction tasks.
 In contrast, our work integrates defective road entities at the scene level, creating comprehensive simulation environments specifically tailored for autonomous driving applications.